 Become an SSAT approved middle leadership delivery partner

 SSAT is an approved provider of the Department for Education (DfE) National Professional Qualification for Middle Leadership (NPQML).
-Our delivery model is to work with schools who become our middle leadership delivery partners.
-Eligible schools who want to become delivery partners can either choose to deliver our middle leadership training, the NPQML or both.
-You will receive all the training and tools to do this, with the flexibility to decide which route you wish to pursue each year.
+We work with schools to deliver DfE NPQML training: eligible schools can apply to become delivery partners the DfE NPQML, SSAT Middle Leadership modules, or both.
+You will receive all the training and tools you need, with the flexibility to decide which route you wish to pursue each year.

 The DfE NPQML route